heb12/fbrp/README.md

 `cc test.c fbrp.c && ./a.out`

 ## How it works:
-Like a compiler, it parses the string into a tokens.
+Like a lexer/parser, it parses the string into a tokens.
 Then, it uses that to run through each token and figure out
 exactly what they all mean.